Introduction to the Common Plants of the Amazon Rainforest.

-As we go deep in our journey, we start picking up the regular plants around by looking at their natural characters such as leaves shapes, leaves arrangments, flowers, fruits.
+As we go deep in our journey, we start picking up the regular plants around us by looking at their natural characteristics such as leaf shapes, leaves arrangments, flowers, and fruits.

-The well-established plants of the Amazon Rainforest are popular for many species of animals, just think about Cecropia Tree, it brings several species of Monkeys, Bats, Birds, Ants, Butterflies, Sloth, Kinkajou just to list a few!
+The well-established plants of the Amazon Rainforest are popular for many species of animals, just think about Cecropia Tree, it brings several species of Monkeys, Bats, Birds, Ants, Butterflies, Sloths, and Kinkajou just to list a few!

 Check the list of the Common and Conspicuous Plants of the Rainforest below: